covermymeds/puppet-bind/README.md

 #### bind: ####
 Installs the named service, the module currently defaults to using a chroot environemnt.
 Defined types are called from this manifest to write the configuration file and zone data files.

-#### bind::services ####
-Controls the main named service and handles restarts when zone files change.

-#### bind::zone_add ####
-This defined type will get data from hiera to build the named.conf file and call the necessary defined type to build zone files.
 Zones are added to a name server by defining them in the host yaml file as shown below.

 ```
 bind::domains: